 Have you tried this, but have been unsuccessful?
 Have the lawyer or his/her staff been too aggressive and demanding with you?
 Help can be a phone call away!
 As a former creditor's attorney I have helped many people deal with situations like this by negotiating on their behalf.

-If you live in New Jersey and would like to retain me to negotiate with this creditor, call my office at 856-432-4113 or contact me through this site to schedule an appointment to discuss it further.
+If you live in New Jersey, owe more than $10,000 to the creditor, would like to retain me to negotiate with this creditor, and are ready to take action, then just click this link to schedule a call with me to discuss your case.